VietnamFood & DrinksThe Best Places to Eat Authentic Pho in Ho Chi Minh

-The Best Places to Eat an Authentic Pho in Ho Chi Minh
+The Best Places to Eat Authentic Pho in Ho Chi Minh

 Vietnamese cuisine is influenced a lot by Chinese cuisine, but it is often paired with many herbs.
 One of the most well-known foods in Vietnamese cuisine is Pho.
-It might look simple with rice noodles, soup, and slices of beef, but after having Pho in Vietnam, you will have the chance to experience many kinds of Pho that you don’t see very often.
-In this guide, we will go through different kinds of Pho and places to eat authentic Pho in Ho Chi Minh City that you would not want to miss when in Vietnam.
+It might look simple with rice noodles, soup, and slices of beef, but after having Pho in Vietnam, you will have the chance to experience many kinds of Pho you don’t often see.
+In this guide, we will go through different types of Pho and places to eat authentic Pho in Ho Chi Minh City that you would not want to miss when in Vietnam.

 The Origin of Pho

 To find your authentic Pho, you need to know its origin.
-It is believed that pho had become an everyday dish for many people in the North since 1954 when the USSR provided aid for Vietnam after the war.
-There was little meat for the poor at the time, and the French usually took the beef meat to cook dishes and left out bones, so the Vietnamese have learned to use the spare parts to make the great bowl of Pho we know today.
-The Chinese fried churros usually served with Pho were also a result of the scarcity of food during that time; it was used to fill up the stomach and as an add-in ingredient when there was little meat to eat in the Pho.
-Pho in the North quickly became popular with people in the South as well, but it added some more Southern touch.
-People in the South love herbs, and you will see they use herbs in every dish and in Pho too.
-But the variety of Pho is not only limited to that of the North and the South; there are more variations to this famous beef noodle soup.
+It is believed that pho has become an everyday dish for many people in the North since 1954 when the USSR provided aid for Vietnam after the war.
+There was little meat for the poor then, and the French usually took the beef meat to cook dishes and left out bones, so the Vietnamese have learned to use the spare parts to make the great bowl of Pho we know today.
+The Chinese fried churros usually served with Pho were also a result of the scarcity of food during that time; they were used to fill the stomach and as an add-in ingredient when there was little meat to eat in the Pho.
+Pho in the North quickly became popular with people in the South, but it added some more Southern touch.
+People in the South love herbs, and you will see they use herbs in every dish, including in Pho.
+However, Pho’s variety is not limited to that of the North and the South; there are more variations to this famous beef noodle soup.

-The famous Pho we are all familiar with is a bowl of soft, white noodles with fresh juicy beef slices, sprinkled with some green onion on top, bathing in the hot beef soup, and accompanied with aromatic herbs.
-But in Vietnam, Pho is so much more; it is not only the name of the dish but also the name of the noodle, so there are a lot of dishes made from pho that are as delicious as the typical pho soup.
+The famous Pho we are all familiar with is a bowl of soft, white noodles with fresh, juicy beef slices sprinkled with green onion on top, bathing in the hot beef soup and accompanied by aromatic herbs.
+But in Vietnam, Pho is so much more; it is not only the name of the dish but also the name of the noodle, so there are many dishes made from pho that are as delicious as the typical pho soup.

-Beef is the most common meat to put in Pho but in the South, and now some places in the North, they put chicken, beef meatballs (bo vien), and poached egg on top.
-And to be an expert in Pho and to make an impression on your friends, you can choose what kind of beef and how they are done as well, like in a steakhouse.
+Beef is the most common meat in Pho, but in the South and some places in the North, they put chicken, beef meatballs (bo vien), and poached egg on top.
+To be an expert in Pho and make an impression on your friends, you can choose what kind of beef to eat and how it is cooked, like in a steakhouse.

 Some Vietnamese vocabularies you can use on your food tour to enjoy the best pho in Ho Chi Minh City: flank (nam), crunchy flank (ve don), fatty brisket (gau), tendon (gan), tripe (sach), well-done (chin), and rare (tai).